Baseball Factory: History

 Looking to build upon the success of Baseball and Softball divisions, Volleyball Factory is launched in 2013, led by former National Player of the Year and All-American at UCLA, Kristee Porter and the company transforms into Factory Athletics.
 Volleyball Factory now hosts over 40 events across in the country as well as high-level Player Development events such as Select Training at the NCAA Championship in that year's host city, Advanced Training in Colorado Springs, CO and at the Lake Placid Training Center in Lake Placid, NY.
 The American Volleyball Coaches Association (AVCA) recognized Volleyball Factory as the Preferred Player ID Partner of AVCA Volleyball.
 This partnership allows Volleyball Factory to review all players attending an Under Armour Volleyball Factory National Tryout or College PREP event and recommend top players to the AVCA for Under Armour All-American Match and Phenom Program consideration.

 Volleyball Factory teamed with DataVolley to provide players with an edge in the recruiting process.
 The top-rated DataVolley system is used at every Under Armour National Tryout and College PREP event and the video-capture software is used by nearly every collegiate program.
 Using DataVolley, the player videos record each player performing at their very best during live in-game action in a statistically relevant way.

-Baseball Factory (Factory Athletics) celebrated its 20th anniversary in 2014 by being selected as one of Washington Post’s Top Workplaces based on employee feedback.
-Building a foundation for a great company through an ideal work-life balance for staff, facilitating a ‘work-hard, play-hard’ culture helps Factory Athletics stand out from the crowd.

 In 2017, Baseball Factory continues to see a growing number of former alums reaching their dreams of playing collegiate baseball as 100% of NCAA Division I & II rosters and 96% of Division III rosters have at least one Factory alum on a roster.
 41% of the players who played in the 2017 NCAA Division I College World Series were Factory alums.

-Team One Acquisition
+Team One acquisition

 In 2004, Baseball Factory acquired Team One Baseball, a baseball company for top-flight showcases.
 Team One Baseball hosts showcases throughout the country for top players to perform in front of college coaches and professional scouts.
 Together, Baseball Factory and Team One Baseball have assisted players in obtaining over $500 million in college scholarships.